Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Introduction

-Fourth, to enable the correct specification of interference structure in the absence of domain knowledge, we propose several hypothesis testing procedures for the heterogeneity of interference and treatment effects.
-The corresponding test statistics can be constructed from our generalized AIPW estimators and feasible variance estimators.
-The results of such hypothesis tests can help practitioners specify an appropriate interference structure even in the absence of domain knowledge.

-Lastly, we demonstrate the superior finite sample properties in estimation and inference and robustness of our estimators through extensive simulation studies.
-We also apply our methods to the Add Health data \citep{harris2009national}.
-We find negative effects of regular alcohol use on students' academic performance, which is robust to the specification of interference structure.
-Moreover, the magnitude of effects varies with gender and friends' alcohol consumption patterns.
+We demonstrate the superior finite sample properties, robustness in estimation and inference, and overall robustness of our estimators through extensive simulation studies.
+We also apply our methods to the Add Health data \citep{harris2009national} to study two empirical questions.
+First, we investigate the effects of regular alcohol use on students' academic performance.
+Second, we examine the impact of parental incarceration on adolescent well-being.
+These applications showcase the practical relevance and effectiveness of our methods in real-world settings.

-\textbf{Related Works.} This paper contributes to the growing literature on treatment effect estimation under partial interference.
-The setting of partial interference was initially studied in \cite{halloran1995causal,sobel2006randomized,hudgens2008toward,liu2014large} under random treatment assignments, typically in two-stage randomized experiments.\footnote{In a two-stage randomization design, clusters are randomized to different treatment allocation strategies in the first stage; in the second stage, individuals are randomized to treatment or control conditional on the strategy assigned to their cluster in the first stage.} Their causal quantities of interest are typically the average effects over the whole population, when each neighboring unit is \emph{hypothetically} and \emph{independently} treated with probability $\alpha$ (i.e., $\alpha$-allocation strategy).\footnote{When used to assign treatments in an experimental setting, it is known as the Bernoulli design.}
+In summary, our results provide practitioners with a data-driven toolkit to assess and account for the impact of heterogeneous interference in a wide range of applications with observational data.